microsoft/CCF/sphinx/source/members/accept_recovery.rst

 .. note:: While all nodes are recovering the private ledger, no new transaction can be executed by the network.

+Once the recovery of the private ledger is complete on a quorum of nodes that have joined the new network, the ledger is fully recovered and users are able to continue issuing business transactions.

+.. note:: Recovery shares are updated every time a new member is added or retired and when the ledger is rekeyed.
+It also possible for members to update the recovery shares via the ``update_recovery_shares`` proposal.

 Summary Diagram
 ---------------